Virginia Commonwealth University School of the Arts: Founding (1928–1935)

 Restricted by a small working budget, Hibbs explained to Pollak that for her to begin classes, she would have to corral her own students.
 Before the school's first semester in the fall of 1928, Pollak "was on the telephone every day contacting everyone I knew who evinced even the slightest interest in art"; within the first year, she was able to enroll eight full-time students and nearly 30 on a part-time basis.

-The School of Art generally grew in accordance with leading philosophies in global art culture, but at times the administration was hesitant to transpose certain educational standards.
-In a letter to Theresa Pollak, dated November 27, 1928, H.H.
-Hibbs expressed stern opposition to the employment of traditional nude models for RPI's art students.
-"The final decision is that we will not use such models for a number of years, if ever," wrote Hibbs.
-"In the morning class models in bathing suits or track suits may be used at any time, but if used in the evening it will be necessary for the teacher to be present at all times."
-However, in the 1930s the director's stance softened.
-After attending a burlesque show in New York, he would suggest to Pollak that models appear in bra and G-string.
-Although rules on nudity were steadily relaxed over time, art models would not appear fully unclothed at RPI until the 1960s.

 By 1930, the state government was interested in supporting the School of Art as a public institute.
 The State Board of Education ruled that RPI's art school had become eligible for financial aid from both the Commonwealth of Virginia and the federal government, a decision that helped the school gain a foothold in Richmond.
 The sudden influx of funding allowed the school to expand its curriculum beyond drawing and painting.
 In addition to what VCUarts today calls the department of painting and printmaking, over the next 17 years the School of Art would add the departments of commercial art (1930–36), interior decoration (1934–36), costume design and fashion (1936), and art education (1947).